Owens–Thomas House: Slave quarters

 A focus of tours of the site is the carriage house and the history of the enslaved workers who lived there, including the nanny, cook and butler.
 During a renovation of the carriage house in the 1990s, the owners of the site discovered one of the oldest and best preserved urban slave quarters in the American South.
 The history has been uncovered via their Slavery and Freedom Project, and via symposiums in 2008 and 2020 (planned).

 The ceiling of the slave quarters is painted haint blue, which was customarily used in Gullah culture to deter ghosts or other malevolent spirits.
 It is notable as the largest swath of haint blue paint in North America.

 The restoration includes the pantry and other elements of the Gullah cooking, and the cellar where meals and laundry were prepared.

 Museum

 The Owens–Thomas House collection contains furnishings and decorative arts from the English Regency period; containing effects of the Owens family, most pieces dating from the years 1790 to 1840.
 Collections include English Georgian and American Federal period furniture, early Savannah textiles, silver, Chinese Export porcelain, and 18th- and 19th-century art.
 The slave quarters feature slave artifacts of the period.

 The courtyard features a small parterre garden that was redesigned in 1954 by Savannah landscape architect Clermont Huger Lee.
-Lee designed the formal garden in 1820 English-American style and supervised maintenance of garden for fourteen years.
+Lee designed the formal garden in 1820 English-American style and supervised maintenance of the garden for fourteen years.